yujunz/gitlab.com-runbooks/docs/patroni/using-wale-gpg.md

 ### Interval and Retention

 We currently take a basebackup each day at 0 am UTC and continuously stream WAL data to GCS.
-As of January 2020, the daily backup process performed by WAL-E takes ~6.5 hours with Postgres cluster size ~4.5 TiB.
+As of June 2020, the daily backup process performed by WAL-E takes ~9 hours with Postgres cluster size ~7 TiB.

-Backups are kept for 14 days and cleaned up by a lifecycle rule on GCS.
+Backups are kept for 14 days and cleaned up by a lifecycle rule on GCS. <!-- Nik 2020-06-21 TODO: this may have changed recently, double-check it, see https://gitlab.com/gitlab-com/gl-infra/production/-/issues/2297#note_364350097  -->

 ### How Does it Get There?